Front Crawl Breathing Technique

 Get Your Breathing In Tune With The Rest of Your Front Crawl

-My 'How To Swim Front Crawl' ebook contains some basic front crawl breathing exercises and shows how to get your breathing to fit into your arm pull and leg kick actions.
+My 'How To Swim Front Crawl' ebook contains some basic front crawl breathing exercises and shows how to get your breathing to fit into your arm pull and leg kick actions (click here for an instant preview).
 Your front crawl breathing timing will be slick and when you swim front crawl, breathing technique perfected, you will be swimming longer distances with less effort.

 Click below to download a copy to your computer, tablet or mobile device.
-Or, click here for information on how to fine-tune your basic front crawl swimming stroke.
+Or, click here for information about my fantastic book.

 add to cart